argoproj/argo-workflows/docs/synchronization.md

 > v2.10 and after

-You can use synchronization to limit the parallel execution of workflows or templates.
+You can limit the parallel execution of workflows or templates:

-You can use mutexes to restrict workflows or templates to only having a single concurrent section.
+- You can use mutexes to restrict workflows or templates to only having a single concurrent execution.
-You can use semaphores to restrict workflows or templates to a configured number of parallel runs.
+- You can use semaphores to restrict workflows or templates to a configured number of parallel executions.
-This documentation refers "locks" to mean mutexes and semaphores.
+- You can use parallelism to restrict concurrent tasks or steps within a single workflow.

-You can use parallelism to restrict concurrent tasks or steps within a single workflow.
+The term "locks" on this page means mutexes and semaphores.

-You can create multiple synchronization configurations in the `ConfigMap` that can be referred to from a workflow or template.
+You can create multiple semaphore configurations in a `ConfigMap` that can be referred to from a workflow or template.

 For example: